leroycep/seizer/README.md

 On any platform you want to build for, you need to add `seizer` as a dependency.
-You can do this by copying the repository into your project folder or adding it using one of zig's package managers:
+You can do this by copying the repository into your project folder or adding it using one of zig's unofficial package managers:

 ### zigmod